tardate/LittleArduinoProjects/Electronics101/CD4046/MainsLinkedPLL/README.md

 ![Breadboard](./assets/MainsLinkedPLL_bb.jpg?raw=true)

-In this pic, I'm atually using a CD4069 inverter to buffer the output:
+In this pic, I'm actually using a CD4069 inverter to buffer the output:

 ![MainsLinkedPLL_bb_build](./assets/MainsLinkedPLL_bb_build.jpg?raw=true)